Skip to main content

 If you still have some way to go before your tariff ends, another option is to stay with your current supplier but move to a better energy deal.
 Most providers will let you do that without having to pay any penalties.

-Your energy use in the summer will be lower than in the winter.
-As your direct debit payments stay the same throughout the year, you'll likely be in credit with your current provider.
-If you switch at this point, you're less likely to have any outstanding debt you'd have to repay in your final bill.
+During the summer, your energy use will most likely be lower than in the winter.
+As your Direct Debit payments stay the same throughout the year, you'll possibly be in credit with your current provider.
+If you switch at this point, you're less likely to have any outstanding debt to repay on your final bill.

 Saying that, if you provide your meter readings every month, your bills should be based on your actual energy use rather than estimates.
 In this case, it shouldn't really matter when you switch.

 That's not a problem!
 When you switch your electricity and/or gas supplier, you get a 14-day cooling-off period.
-Please be aware that if you have chosen to switch before your 14-day cooling-off period, you'll need to pay for any energy that we've supplied to you.
+Please be aware that if you choose to switch before your 14-day cooling-off period, you'll need to pay for any energy we've supplied to you.

 Will there be any disruption to my energy supply?